Agnibho-Saha14/zerodha-kite/README.md

 ## Features

 - Fetches data from Yahoo Finance.
-- Displays real-time data for selected companies in a user-friendly dashboard.
+- Displays data for selected companies in a user-friendly dashboard.

 ## Prerequisites